Australia creates world's biggest marine parks

 “The government is discriminating against recreational fishers by allowing divers, tourist operators, container ships and even defence force activities into marine parks, but banning fishing families from catching a fish,” recreational fishing foundation director Allan Hansard said.

-Earlier this year, a United Nations report said Australia’s world-famous Great Barrier Reef was under threat from industrial development and may be considered for listing as a world heritage site “in danger” within the next year.
-(Reporting by James Grubel, editing by Elaine Lies)
+Earlier this year, a United Nations report said Australia’s world-famous Great Barrier Reef was under threat from industrial development and may be considered for listing as a world heritage site ““in danger” within the next year.

+$1 = 0.9683 Australian dollars Reporting by James Grubel, editing by Elaine Lies